Belarus: Elections

 In the 2006 presidential election, Lukashenko was opposed by Alaksandar Milinkievič, who represented a coalition of opposition parties, and by Alyaksandr Kazulin of the Social Democrats.
 Kazulin was detained and beaten by police during protests surrounding the All Belarusian People's Assembly.
-Lukashenko won the election with 80% of the vote; the Russian Federation and the CIS deemed the vote open and fair while the OSCE and other organizations called the election unfair.
+Lukashenko won the election with 80% of the vote; the Russian Federation and the CIS deemed the vote open and fair while the OSCE and other organisations called the election unfair.

 After the December completion of the 2010 presidential election, Lukashenko was elected to a fourth straight term with nearly 80% of the vote in elections.
-The runner-up opposition leader Andrei Sannikov received less than 3% of the vote; independent observers criticized the election as fraudulent.
+The runner-up opposition leader Andrei Sannikov received less than 3% of the vote; independent observers criticised the election as fraudulent.
 When opposition protesters took to the streets in Minsk, many people, including some presidential candidates, were beaten and arrested by the riot police.
 Many of the candidates, including Sannikov, were sentenced to prison or house arrest for terms which are mainly and typically over four years.
-Six months later amid an unprecedented economic crisis, activists utilized social networking to initiate a fresh round of protests characterized by wordless hand-clapping.
+Six months later amid an unprecedented economic crisis, activists utilised social networking to initiate a fresh round of protests characterised by wordless hand-clapping.

 In the 2012 parliamentary election, 105 of the 110 members elected to the House of Representatives were not affiliated with any political party.
 The Communist Party of Belarus won 3 seats, and the Belarusian Agrarian Party and RPTS, one each.
-Most non-partisans represent a wide scope of social organizations such as workers' collectives, public associations, and civil society organizations, similar to the composition of the Soviet legislature.
+Most non-partisans represent a wide scope of social organisations such as workers' collectives, public associations, and civil society organisations, similar to the composition of the Soviet legislature.

 In the 2020 presidential election, Lukashenko won again with official results giving him 80% of the vote, leading to mass protests.
 The European Union and the United Kingdom did not recognise the result and the EU imposed sanctions.